 Sleep when the baby sleeps?
-HA HA HA YEAH RIGHT.
-In our opinions here at The Baby Sleep Site®, this is some of the most maddening and frustrating advice that new parents hear.
+HA!
+YEAH RIGHT.
+In our opinion here at The Baby Sleep Site, this is some of the most maddening and frustrating advice that new parents hear.
 And in today’s post, we’re telling you why.
 Keep reading!

 For starters, newborn sleep is anything but predictable.
-This means that most parents have no idea at all when the next newborn nap is coming, or how long those night stretches will actually last.
-A nap can be anything from 15 minutes to 4 hours, so you can’t exactly count on any nap time in particular to be long enough for you to get some sleep.
-In fact, catnaps are normal and healthy during the newborn stage, so in the time it takes you to set the baby down, get yourself ready for sleep, snuggle into bed, and attempt to drift off, your baby may have already had his fill of a catnap and be ready to eat again!
+This means that most parents have no idea at all when the next newborn nap is coming.
+You cannot predict just how long those night stretches will actually last either.
+A nap can be anything from 15 minutes to 4 hours.
+You can’t exactly count on any nap time to be long enough for you to get some sleep.
+In fact, catnaps are normal and healthy during the newborn stage.
+Often, in the time it takes you to set the baby down, get yourself ready for sleep, snuggle into bed, and attempt to drift off, your baby may have already had his fill of a catnap and be ready to eat again!

 Second, this advice utterly fails to account for a very real phenomenon: postpartum insomnia.
 The truth is, new parents (new moms in particular) struggle to fall asleep and stay asleep after giving birth.
-This seems like a sick, vicious cycle (you need sleep, but as soon as you can get it, you can’t actually FALL asleep), but it’s a fact, and it makes ‘sleep when the baby sleeps’ even more maddening.
-Sure, every mom would love to be able to fall asleep in .2 seconds and catch a 20 minute power nap whenever the baby drifts off, but in truth, many moms need 20 minutes just to relax and fall asleep!
+This seems like a sick, vicious cycle.
+(You need sleep, but as soon as you can get it, you can’t actually FALL asleep.)
+It’s a fact, and it makes ‘sleep when the baby sleeps’ even more maddening.
+Sure, every mom would love to be able to fall asleep in .2 seconds and catch a 20-minute power nap whenever the baby drifts off, but in truth, many moms need 20+ minutes just to relax and fall asleep!

-So if ‘sleep when the baby sleeps’ is a non-starter, what IS a tired new parent to do?
-Well, we can’t hand you 8 hours of sleep every night, but we can offer you some tips that we thinks are more effective than ‘sleep when the baby sleeps’:
+So, if ‘sleep when the baby sleeps’ is a non-starter, what IS a tired new parent to do?
+Well, we can’t hand you 8 hours of sleep every night, but we can offer you some tips that we think are more effective than ‘sleep when the baby sleeps’:

 - Get help from friends and family.
 In the early weeks after birth, solicit all the help you can.
-If other people are making dinner and mowing the lawn and folding clothes, you don’t have to – and that might actually leave you more time to really rest.
+If other people are making dinner and mowing the lawn and folding clothes, you don’t have to!
+This might actually leave you more time to really rest.

-- Get your partner or a close family member to care for the baby sometimes.
+- Get your partner, friend, or a close family member to care for the baby.
 Now, this might be anecdotal, but in my experience, the only way I ever managed to sleep during the day was when I knew someone else was taking care of the baby.
-I knew that the baby might wake and cry, but that wouldn’t be my problem to deal with at that moment….and somehow, knowing that always helped me to relax and fall asleep instantly, and sleep for a pretty long time!
-Same goes for the night shift – maybe ask your partner to take a night and get up with the baby so that you can get some uninterrupted sleep.
+I knew that the baby might wake and cry, but that I was covered and free to rest at that very moment.
+Somehow, knowing this always helped me to relax and fall asleep instantly, and sleep for a pretty long time!
+Partners helped make the baby, so they can certainly help care for the baby!
+Same goes for the night shift.
+Come up with a shared parenting plan and/or ask for help.
+Finding what works so everyone can thrive is crucial to health and happiness!